LucasDelfino92/morrowindsharp/modlist.md

 - [**Adamantium Weapons Ignore Normal Weapon Resistance**](https://www.nexusmods.com/morrowind/mods/45774) by AresGAWDofWar:  adamantium weapons, much stronger than silver, will now ignore Normal Weapon resistance.
 - [**Aesliip's Ring - Fortify Maximum Magicka**](https://www.nexusmods.com/morrowind/mods/45744) by grasscid: replaces Aesliip's Ring's buggy "fortify magicka 75 pts" enchantment with a "fortify maximum magicka 0.5x INT" effect.
 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord: prevents you from sleeping in owned beds unless the owner really likes you.
 Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.
-- [**Blight Is Coming**](https://www.nexusmods.com/morrowind/mods/47649) by Half11: makes blight storms more deadly by adding a change of corprus beasts spawning close to the player.
 - [**Book Pickup**](https://www.nexusmods.com/morrowind/mods/46625) by NullCascade: enables picking up books by default, instead of opening them.
 This can be disabled by holding shift.
 The behavior can be inverted using the mod config menu.
 - [**Brutal Backstabbing**](https://www.nexusmods.com/morrowind/mods/45890) by Merlord: do more damage when stabbing an enemy from behind (based on Agility/Sneak).
 NPCs can backstab you as well.
 Mod Configuration Menu includes option for Short Blades only or all weapons.
 - [**Dahrk's Super-Sized Storage (D'sSSS)**](https://www.nexusmods.com/morrowind/mods/45147?) by Melchior Dahrk: increases the capacity of all containers (BM and TR included) by x100.
 Enough to help you sort out those pesky dwemer cogs.
-- [**Defensive Stance**](https://www.nexusmods.com/morrowind/mods/46845) by Merlord: adds a new "defensive stance" mechanic, which increases your block and reduces your speed if you have a shield equipped while crouching.
 - [**Diligent Defenders**](https://www.nexusmods.com/morrowind/mods/45717?) by NullCascade: when the player or the player's companions are attacked, any companions will launch into action in defense.
 - [**Easy Escort**](https://www.nexusmods.com/morrowind/mods/45712?) by NullCascade: ensures that your followers get warped to you if they get too far away.
 Compatible with any follower from any mod, without any special script attached to that NPC.
 - [**Fix those bastard rope fences**](https://www.nexusmods.com/morrowind/mods/45741) by EJ-12 and Petethegoat: modifies collision boxes on rope-related meshes to prevent getting stuck in them, as well as the player and NPC's hitboxes, making it easier to squeeze past NPCs in tight situations.
-- [**Ghost Revenge**](https://www.nexusmods.com/morrowind/mods/45674) by rot: newly murdered characters are now drawn to the tombs of their ancestors.
-You will meet your victims again.
-  - Only install the **Ghost Revenge** main file.
-- [**Give a Gift**](https://www.nexusmods.com/morrowind/mods/46661) by NullCascade: the player can now also bribe NPCs with items, instead of just gold.
 - [**Gondolier Destinations**](https://www.nexusmods.com/morrowind/mods/42306/?) by PeterBitt: each gondolier in Vivec will now get you to all gondolier ports in Vivec.
 - [**Graphic Herbalism - MWSE and OpenMW Edition**](https://www.nexusmods.com/morrowind/mods/46599) by Stuporstar and Greatness7: automatically harvests herbs, instead of opening the container interface.
 Picked herbs will now have their meshes modified or disappear altogether (they will still respawn).
   - Also install the **GH Patches and Replacers** optional file.
 MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**: